October 2025

 Building

-Many of you locals have probably noticed the exterior improvements: a roof on the awning, replacement windows for the original ones that had been boarded up.
-The wood for the finished window trim, door trim, and walk-up counter repurposes wood found inside the building
+Locals have probably noticed the exterior improvements, including a roof on the awning, replacement windows for the original ones that had been boarded up, and patching multiple areas (we’ll paint them later).
+The finished window trim, door trim, and walk-up counter repurposes wood found inside the building.
+One update not visible yet: Derek framed the opening for the large door we’ll use on the manufacturing end.
+He’s working on refurbishing the partner door to the one we installed in the tasting room.

-We mentioned last month that Chris at the Beaverhead County Museum had found some Olmstead Stevenson grocer receipts for Joe A. Browne.
-I think he may have been of Twin Bridges, not Melrose as I said.
-Below are his receipts from April 1922 - it’s amazing to see what he was buying (and the prices).
+We mentioned last month that we had been given access to grocery receipts for Joe A. Browne.
+I said he was from Melrose, but I think he may have been of Twin Bridges.
+Below are the records of his purchases from April 1922 - it’s amazing to see what he was buying (and the prices).
+The first slide is the overview and subsequent slides are each of the dates he came into town.

 Business / Community

-Jesse Scofield has started on the lighting fixtures in the tasting room – he’s using an old piece of heavy sheet metal from the building.
-The patina will tie in beautifully with the antique ceiling tiles.
+Jesse Scofield has started on the lighting fixtures for the tasting room – he’s using an old piece of heavy sheet metal from the building.
+The patina will tie in beautifully with the room’s antique ceiling tiles.

 Distillery

 This month, Katrina brought her University of Montana Western students on a study abroad trip to Japan.
-With her co-leader, Laura, she enjoyed a variety of drinks the country had to offer, from convenience store caffe latte’s to matcha eggnog cocktails at Secret=View (and Laura had a chance to scout the acclaimed Mori Bar Gran!).
-It turns out, matcha’s seemingly ubiquitous popularity is more of an American phenomenon (and is having some issues).
+With her co-leaders, Laura and Nao, she enjoyed a variety of drinks, from convenience store caffe latte’s to matcha eggnog cocktails.
+It turns out that matcha’s seemingly ubiquitous popularity is more of an American phenomenon (and is having some issues).
+Laura visited the acclaimed Mori Bar Gran - it is now on the must-go list for any future trip.

-Katrina had a chance to visit two sake brewery museums and learn how the fermented rice wine was made, as well as try shochu, a distilled Japanese spirit.
-Usually made with one type of starch (ex. rice, wheat, potato) and distilled in a single run at a lower proof (usually 25-25%), shochu is a distinctive but flexible spirit.
+Katrina had a chance to visit two sake brewery museums and learn how the fermented rice wine was/is made.
+She also tried shochu, a distilled Japanese spirit.
+Shochu is usually made with one type of starch (ex. rice, wheat, potato) and distilled in a single run at a lower proof (usually 25-35%), making it both distinctive and flexible in cocktails.
 It is served either neat, with cold water, with warm water, or on the rocks (rokku), all of which bring out different flavor profiles.
 Katrina’s favorite was sweet potato shochu on the rocks.
+Highly recommend trying it if you can find some in your area.

 Thanks for reading!
 Do you know anyone who would want to subscribe to this end-of-month newsletter?
 Forward this along and they can click HERE (where you can also find previous newsletters).